How does one get into the Program?

 In this sometimes non-riding program, the short term goal is to help the participants learn to regulate their emotions in such a way as to create a positive experience with the horse.
 The long term goal is to transfer many of their newly acquired strategies and skills to their world outside of the Stable Program.
 Sessions may include riding and non-riding activities but the emphasis is on relational work with the horses and developing their social and emotional intelligence.

 Benefits include improved: social and emotional functioning; confidence and self-esteem; understanding empathy and boundaries, coping strategies and skills to manage their area of challenge and much more.
 The unique characteristics of horses allow them a special role in this experiential learning program.
 They are non-judgmental and non-biased, they provide instant feedback and mirroring, and the lessons we learn from them can be a metaphor for life situations.
-Taught by a CanTRA instructor and facilitated by an Equine Experiential Learning Professional the classes are once a week for 1 ½ typically in groups of four.
+Taught by both a CanTRA instructor and program facilitator, classes are once a week for 1 ½ in a group of four.